 Digital Image Correlation is a 3D, full-field, optical technique to measure deformation and strain on almost any material via tracking of grey value patterns.
 A stochastic pattern is applied to the surface of the test article.
 Two cameras are then used to capture images of the test article before, during, and after the testing process.
 Advanced software then calculates the movement of the unique surface patterns and determines the 3D surface coordinates by using stereo-triangulation.

-The Digital Image Correlation software can output the following surface measurements in 6 degrees of freedom:
+The Digital Image Correlation software can output the following point tracking measurements in 6 degrees of freedom: